zigazoo logo

 Rating:

-Zigazoo has some privacy concerns.
-Upon downloading the app, you give your full name, age, and school.
+Upon downloading the app, you are asked for your full name, age, and school.
 If your school comes up in the search, you can tap it and your school name will be added to your bio.
+However, users can choose not to have their school name visible in the community.

-We already mentioned the “authentication” requirement to prove you’re not a bot on the app.
-While this makes the experience more authentic, it means your child cannot fully use the app without displaying their face for everyone (or at least all of their followers) to see.
+We already mentioned the “authentication” requirement, which certainly contributes toward a more authentic experience.
+However, it does mean your child cannot fully use the app without displaying their face for everyone (or at least all of their followers) to see.

 Parental Controls ✅